Luganskaya-Svetlana/Physalis/README.md

 - [x] Pagination for 40+ elements in list
 - [x] Client-side MathJax rendering of math (currently not used)
 - [x] Server-side math rendering with [ziamath](https://github.com/cdelker/ziamath)
-- [x] Cache pages containing a lot of math (problems_list, types, variant_detail, variant_answer) to reduce database requests and processing time
 - [x] Use custom latex preamble to shorten latex formulae typing, see [ziamath_filter.py](https://github.com/Luganskaya-Svetlana/Physalis/blob/master/physalisproject/problems/templatetags/ziamath_filter.py)
+- [x] Cache pages containing a lot of math (problems_list, types, variant_detail, variant_answer, tags) to reduce database requests and processing time
-- [x] Adjust CSS styles for print: pdf saved with the standard system print dialog looks OK
+- [x] Adjust CSS styles for print: good-loking pdf saved with the standard system print dialog.
+- [ ] "Drafts" for problems and variants (problem/variant is saved and can be edited and published but is not shown)
 - [ ] Generate pdf automatically when generating exam sheets
 - [ ] Add website logo to the svg file while uploading
 - [ ] Trim the whitespace from the svg file while uploading